-In the current environment, although the FTM has the potential to introduce some smaller efficiencies, these are likely to be smaller in scale compared to the time of the 2017 Review.
-The FTM may create benefits for the market including additional transparency, integration with AEMO systems and markets, and increased flexibility.
-However, the potential for these benefits to be realised, is solely dependent on the sufficient utilisation of the voluntary market.
+In the current environment, although the FTM has the potential to introduce some efficiencies, these are likely to be smaller in scale compared to the time of the 2017 Review.
+The FTM may create benefits for the market including additional transparency, and integration with AEMO systems and markets.
+However, for any of these benefits to be realised sufficient utilisation of the voluntary market is a prerequisite.

-As an open exchange, the FTM with liquid trading could reduce some search costs for participants by allowing parties that want to buy and sell gas to connect through a straight forward mechanism.
+As an open exchange, the FTM with liquid trading could reduce some search costs for participants by allowing parties who want to buy and sell gas to connect through a straightforward mechanism.
 The standardised contracts could reduce transaction costs for participants through avoided negotiation.
-A published price could allow participants to build a short term forward curve and improve operational decisions making.
 Most of these efficiency gains would be likely to be more significant for new or small participants, that do not necessarily have the resources or experience to avoid these issues.
-Larger more sophisticated and experienced participants would likely have established trading relationships, and more information gained from their own trades and brokerage services.
-A recent joint report from the Australian Competition and Consumer Commission and Gas Market Reform Group has separately recommended GSAs of a tenure less than 12 months be reported on the Gas Bulletin Board, which could have a larger effect on improving transparency of short term gas contracts.
+However, these participants may not see sufficient value in these shorter term trades to warrant the upfront participation costs of using the FTM.
+Larger more sophisticated and experienced participants already have established trading relationships, and more information gained from their own trades and brokerage services.

 The efficiencies from integrating with AEMO systems are greatest for participants that are active in both the DWGM and other east coast gas markets.
 Hosting both the GSH and FTM on the same platform could enable the development of spread products between the northern (Wallumbilla and Moomba) and southern (Victoria) gas hubs.
 However, these spread products can be developed currently using the ASX or OTC contracts.
 Using the same prudential mechanism between the GSH and FTM could also create some efficiencies for those participants purchasing gas in Wallumbilla and selling in the DWGM as both trades would be accounted for when calculating prudentials.
-Finally, the FTM could avoid some red tape currently incurred by participants trading OTC contracts that need to undertake the suballocation process.
-This is a lengthy process required when trading gas at a single injection point requiring the trade to be registered with AEMO, however avoiding this process is unlikely to result in significant cost savings that would be passed onto consumers.